Audit Committee – Terms of Reference

-- Meetings can be requested by the external auditors or the Director of Corporate Assurance if they consider this is necessary.
+- Meetings can be requested by the external auditors or the Director of Group Internal Audit if they consider this is necessary.

 - Unless otherwise agreed, notice of each meeting confirming the venue, time and date together with an agenda of items to be discussed, shall be forwarded to each member of the Committee, any other person required to attend and all other Non-Executive Directors, no fewer than four working days prior to the date of the meeting.
 Supporting papers shall be sent to Committee members and other attendees as appropriate, at the same time.